srinivasarao549/anew/README.markdown

         })
     }

-The major problem with this is *instances of Game don't have their own 'object' property*.
+The major problem with this is *instances of Game don't have their own 'objects' property*.
 You can't use more than one instance of Game without running into serious issues:

     var game_a = new Game,
         game_b = new Game